 4. Correct unwanted behavior through punishment or shouting

-But a cat will just be frightened if you shout and will not associate this with your disapproval of its actions.
+But a cat will just be frightened if you shout at it and will not associate your anger with your disapproval of its actions.
 It will, however experience stress and lose trust in you.

-If a cat bites you don’t think for one moment that biting it back will deter it.
-Instead, understand why cats bite and perhaps you can find a positive way to prevent yours from biting you in the future.
+If a cat bites you, don’t think for one moment that biting it back will deter it.
+Biting a cat constitutes animal cruelty.
+Instead, understand why cats bite and find a positive way to prevent yours from biting you in the future.

 5. Only go to the vets when it is ill or in pain